 - Firewatch (integrated HR, RPU and Learning & Development system)

 - MOST (employee maintenance of skills)

-- MyLo (employee online training system by The Learning Pool Ltd) and other E-Learning platforms
+- MyLo employee online training system (The Learning Pool Ltd) and other E-Learning platforms

-- Occupational Health Service Providers electronic system (provided by IMASS)
+- Occupational Health Service Provider’s electronic system (provided by Medigold)

 - Outlook email system